The Vision Board that will Leave 2020 Behind and Make 2021 a Success: Goal Setting Ideas and More

 What do you do with your Vision board once it's made?

 Once your board is done drying the fun part is finding where to put it!
-Find a spot you will see everyday!
+Find a spot you will see it everyday.

 Congrats on finishing your vision board and creating goals for 2021!
 Leave a comment stating some of your goals for 2021 along with your vision board theme.
 If you have any of your own tips to share on achieving goals please feel free to share.